Ka'Chava Review: "Superfood" That's Anything But Super

 Ka'Chava adaptogen ingredients review

-Maca is indigestible when uncooked like a potato, and is often used in a gelatinized or extract form both by traditional cultures and in clinical trials to avoid digestive discomfort and improve absorption.
-Here's an example of a clinical trial on maca for sexual function where the researchers chose to use gelatinized rather than raw maca.
+Like a potato, maca is indigestible when it's uncooked, and is often used in a gelatinized or extract form both by traditional cultures and in clinical trials to avoid digestive discomfort and improve absorption.

-To give a sense of how low that dose is, let's analyze one of the ingredients: ginger root.
 A medical review published in the Herbal Medicine journal reports the effective dosing range of ginger to be 250 mg to 4,800 mg per day.
 This is a range of 1.5x to 23x the dose in Ka'Chava.

 Ingredient Analysis — Gut Health